MateoGuerreroE/Portfolio/content/blog/why-programming.md

 # Why did I choose to program? 🔑

 Want the long story?
 No?
-Ok, then I'll just say that ....??
+Ok, then I'll just say that I discovered a passion about programming while I was doing something unrelated to the actual career, eventhough my experiences and skills told others I had a clear road for becoming a developer, I was the only one not being able to see It that clearly.

 For those who want the long story, here we go...